×

 What do expats find most challenging?

 "Expats in Maastricht often find the language barrier to be the most challenging aspect of the local culture.
 While many locals speak English, daily life and administrative tasks are primarily conducted in Dutch, which can be difficult for expats to understand and navigate.
 Another challenge is the Dutch directness.
 The Dutch are known for their straightforward communication style, which can sometimes come across as blunt or rude to foreigners who are not used to it.
 The weather can also be a challenge for expats in Maastricht.
 The Netherlands is known for its rainy and cloudy weather, which can be a significant adjustment for those from sunnier climates.
 Additionally, the Dutch culture of cycling can be a challenge for expats.
 The Dutch are avid cyclists, and it can be overwhelming for newcomers to adapt to the busy bike lanes and rules of the road.
-Lastly, the Dutch value their privacy and can come across as reserved, which can make it difficult for expats to form social connections and feel integrated into the community," explained one expat living in Maastricht, The Netherlands.
+Lastly, the Dutch value their privacy and can come across as reserved, which can make it difficult for expats to form social connections and feel integrated into the community," said one expat in Maastricht.

 Is there a lot of crime in Maastricht?